planetscale/pscale-workflow-helper-scripts/README.md

 * [wait for deploy requests to be successfully merged](.pscale/cli-helper-scripts/wait-for-deploy-request-merged.sh) (and get an update on the current migration status)
 * [DB connection string creation/parsing and extending scope of service tokens](.pscale/cli-helper-scripts/create-database.sh)
 * examples on how to create branches and deploy requests ([branches](.pscale/cli-helper-scripts/add-operation-column-and-index.sh), [credentials](.pscale/cli-helper-scripts/create-database.sh), [deploy requests](.pscale/cli-helper-scripts/merge-latest-open-deploy-request.sh)) in any CI/CD environment
-* [create a branch connection string](.pscale/cli-helper-scripts/create-branch-connection-string.sh) with connection info for feature branches that correspond to your preview environments
+* [create a branch connection string](.pscale/cli-helper-scripts/create-branch-connection-string.sh) for feature branches that correspond to your preview environments
 * [run pscale from a Docker container](.pscale/cli-helper-scripts/use-pscale-docker-image.sh) and still use your local config files, service tokens and port forwarding
 * [delete databases](.pscale/cli-helper-scripts/remove-database.sh)